ei-grad/water-pump-timer/README.md

 ---------------

 The FAT filesystem goes trash in some cases.
-Often the only way to recover the device is the full process described in the [Initial board configuration] section, but in some cases when the REPL is still available (via WebREPL or USB TTY) formatting the FAT and running `deploy.sh` could be enought.
+Often the only way to recover the device is the full process described in the "Initial board configuration" section, starting with `erase_flash` command, but in some cases when the REPL is still available (via WebREPL or USB TTY) formatting the FAT and running `deploy.sh` could be enough.

 Format the FAT in REPL: